AngeloMonteleone/Computational-Physics/README.md

 $\simeq \frac{1}{N} \sum \frac{f(G^{-1}(z_i))}{g(G^{-1}(z_i))}$
 <br><br>

 Where $z=G(x)=\int_a^xg(t)dt$.
 The problem is thus diverted to the integration of a new functions.
 A comparison of the two methods was carried out.
-Here below the results:
+Here below the results, where $N$ is the number of points used and $err(I)$ the difference with the analytical result:
 <p align="center">
    <img src="/exercise 13/images/comp1.png" width="30%" height="30%"> <img src="/exercise 13/images/comp2.png" width="30%" height="30%">
 </p>

-Surprisingly, one of the functions behaves badly after the change of variable.
+Surprisingly, for one of the functions the error increases after the change of variable.
 We conclude that importance sampling does not always represent an improvement in terms of precision.
 ## EXERCISES 14-15-16-17-18: differential equations: Euler and Runge-Kutta methods
 To approach differential equations numerically we use three different methods:
 1. Euler method